anibal-tech/architecture-notes/README.md

 ## Status

-Work in progress.
+Public portfolio version.

-This repository is part of my professional GitHub portfolio and reflects my interest in software architecture, documentation, and technical leadership.
+This repository is part of my professional GitHub portfolio and provides practical references for architecture documentation, technical decision-making, API design, and system thinking.

+The content will continue evolving as new examples, diagrams, and architecture notes are added.

 ## Author